JuliaLinearAlgebra/IterativeSolvers.jl/docs/src/linear_systems/gmres.md

 Modified Gram-Schmidt is used to orthogonalize the columns of $V$.

 The computation of the residual norm is implemented in a non-standard way, namely keeping track of a vector $\gamma$ in the null-space of $H_k^*$, which is the adjoint of the $(k + 1) \times k$ Hessenberg matrix $H_k$ at the $k$th iteration.
 Only when $x$ needs to be updated is the Hessenberg matrix mutated with Givens rotations.

+!!! tip
-Advanced users can therefore use the underlying `GMRESIterable` to access the Hessenberg matrix during the iterations.
+    GMRES can be used as an [iterator](@ref Iterators).
+This makes it possible to access the Hessenberg matrix and Krylov basis vectors during the iterations.